-Why You Need to Work With Skilled California Estate Planning Lawyers
+Why You Need to Work With a Skilled California Elder Planning Attorney

 With offices in San Francisco and Los Angeles, the Evans Law Firm is a premier provider of estate planning services throughout the state of California.
-Our California estate planning lawyers understand the complex state and federal laws that govern estate planning and how those laws affect you and your assets.
+Our elder planning lawyers understand the complex state and federal laws that govern estate planning and how those laws affect you and your assets.
 We know you have worked hard to accumulate your property, money, and other assets.
 We also know that you want to ensure that the people and things you love will continue to be cared for even after you are gone.
-The best way to accomplish this is to seek the counsel of one of our experienced attorneys.
+The best way to accomplish this is to seek the counsel of an experienced California elder planning attorney at our firm.

 Estate planning is a broad term that is used to describe the process of taking steps to direct what will happen to your wealth and assets upon your death.
 It is the act of deciding who will receive part of your estate, what exactly they will receive, and how much they will receive.
 Estate planning takes into consideration the California probate code and governing tax laws in order to minimize the amount of taxes your estate will pay.
 It also avoids putting your assets through probate (when possible).
 A comprehensive plan will also include arrangements for what will happen to you and your assets should you become incapacitated and unable to make your wishes known.
-At Evans Law Firm, our San Francisco estate planning lawyers have the experience necessary to craft an estate plan that honors your wishes in an effective and efficient manner.
+At Evans Law Firm, your California elder planning attorney has the experience necessary to craft an estate plan that honors your wishes in an effective and efficient manner.
 It is the best way to ensure that your wishes will be obeyed after your death.

 Being Prepared During a Time of Uncertainty